DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

                      )
 ```

-This object requires a `name`, a `print_name` and defines the respective `data_types` (cmp. `cadenzaanalytics.data.data_type`) that will later be available for selection in disy Cadenza when invoking the extension's execution.
+This object requires a `name`, a `print_name` and a list defining the possible [`DataType`](cadenzaanalytics/data/data_type.html) that will later be available for selection in disy Cadenza when invoking the extension's execution.
-Optionally, the number of individual attributes (i.e. data columns) that may be passed to the extension can be constrained.
+Optionally, the number of individual attributes (i.e. data columns) that may be passed to the extension as part of the `AttributeGroup` can be constrained.

-Multiple `AttributeGroup` objects may be defined.
+Generally, one `AttributeGroup` can contain multiple attributes and multiple `AttributeGroup` objects may be defined.

 ## Defining Expected Parameters

 An extension may or may not require parametrization beyond the actual data that is passed to it.
-A parameter can be optionally defined by creating a `cadenzaanalytics.data.parameter` object.
+A parameter can be optionally defined by creating a [`Parameter()`](cadenzaanalytics/data/parameter.html) object.

 ```